On the spectral flow for paths of essentially hyperbolic bounded operators on Banach spaces: Spectral flow as group homomorphism

 \subsubsection{Non-trivial and not surjective spectral flow}

-In \cite{GM97}, W.~T.~Gowers and B.~Maurey proved the existence of a space isomorphic to their hypersquares (that is, subspaces of co-dimension 2), but not their hyperplanes.
-If we denote with $ X $ a space with such property and by $ P $ the projector onto the first factor in $ E = X\oplus X $, then $ 2\in\text{im}(\Sf_P) $ by Proposition \ref{prop:surjective}.
-However, if $ 1\in\text{im}(\Sf_P) $, by condition h1) and c2) in \S\ref{ssect:spaces-of-projectors}, $ X $ would be isomorphic to its hyperplanes.
+In \cite{GM97}, W.~T.~Gowers and B.~Maurey proved the existence of a space isomorphic to their subspaces of co-dimension two, but not their hyperplanes.
+If we denote by $ X $ a space with such a property and by $ P $ the projector onto the first factor in $ E = X\oplus X $, then $ 2\in\text{im}(\Sf_P) $ by Proposition \ref{prop:surjective}.
+However, if $ 1\in\text{im}(\Sf_P) $, by Proposition~\ref{prop:image} and c2) in \S\ref{ssect:spaces-of-projectors}, $ X $ would be isomorphic to its hyperplanes.